meticha/permissions-compose/README.md

                 description = "Contact access is needed to show the contacts in the App.
 Please grant this permission", isRequired = true
             )
-        )
+            // ...
+Add your permissions here that you want to request )
     )